Graduate Student Committee

-Additionally, the Thesis Office has additional requirements to obtain a Thesis Release (required prior to graduation).
-An overview of these requirements and their deadlines, as well as information about electronic submission of theses and dissertations, format samples, and required forms, are available from the Thesis Office.
+Additionally, the Thesis Office has further requirements to obtain a Thesis Release (required prior to graduation).
+An overview of these requirements and their deadlines, as well as information about submission of theses and dissertations, format samples, and required forms, are available from the Thesis Office.
 Questions regarding theses and dissertations should be directed to the Thesis Office.

 |Semester of Graduation||Last day department-approved submissions over 200 pages will be accepted||(1)Last day submissions will be accepted to begin the format approval process||(2)Comprehensive Exam (if required)||(3)Language Verification (if required)||(4)Nonthesis/Project Final Exam|